Best Photo Printers for iPhone iMore 2021

 The real fun with Lifeprint lies behind the AR technology.
 This works by having the app embed a video inside your photo print, and then you can view the video as you point your device's camera at it through the Lifeprint app.
 Think of the moving pictures in the world of Harry Potter because that's what this is similar to.

-It's definitely different, and you shouldn't expect high-quality prints from Lifeprint, but the added AR element spices things up from the norm.
+It's definitely different, but the added AR element spices things up from the norm.

 - Small and compact size